Zahkthar/ZDataStructures/README.md

 ZDataStructures is a library containing simple implementations of the most common data structures to speed up development in C.

 TODO :
-- Stack
-- Queue
-- Circular Linked List
-- Doubly Linked List
-- Circular Doubly Linked List

-Finished :
 - Singly Linked List
+    - Reverse function
+    - Append two lists
+- Stack (Not implemented)
+- Queue (Not implemented)
+- Circular Linked List (Not implemented)
+- Doubly Linked List (Not implemented)
+- Circular Doubly Linked List (Not implemented)